-In 2018, ABP began a strategic review of its procurement processes, and improvements to procurement processes continue to be implemented.
-ABP has a significant number of active suppliers (most of which are based in the UK).
-ABP continues to seek to simplify its supply chain in order to reduce that number, as this will enable ABP to have more focus and control over its supply chain.
-Through the supplier selection and onboarding process, ABP asks for confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain.
+Through ABP's supplier selection and onboarding process, ABP asks for confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain.
 ABP also has a Supplier Code of Conduct which sets out a clear set of ethical principles which ABP requires it suppliers to comply with.